 Promotion of the Olympic Values

 The athletes are at the heart of the Olympic Movement and represent the final link of the Olympic Solidarity chain.
 It is thus crucial that the support they receive be adapted to their needs and follows their progress.

-The Athlete programmes are structured in such a way as to offer the NOCs the opportunity to support their athletes according to their age and level as well as to the type of competitions for which they are preparing.
+The Athlete programmes are structured in such a way as to contribute to the universality of the Olympic Games, promote equal training conditions for athletes, including for refugee athletes, and help with their post-athletic career transition.
+The aim of the seven programmes for athletes is to support them at every stage of their career.
 Olympic Solidarity gives the NOCs technical and financial assistance that meets their needs more closely while respecting their athletes’ different stages of development.

 Continental and Regional Games represent a great opportunity for many NOCs to witness their athletes and teams winning medals.
 Participation in these Games is a key factor in reaching the highest level.
 By investing in these athletes at intermediate level, Olympic Solidarity fills the gap between the youth and elite levels.

 The Youth Olympic Games represent an important step in the development process of tomorrow’s champions.
 The NOCs are involved from the very start thanks to the programmes available, which focus on the identification, qualification and preparation of their young athletes.

 Two programmes are also covering very different areas.
 One assists athletes with their career transition and supports them through training programmes or workshops to raise awareness of the IOC’s Athlete Career Programme (ACP).
 The other helps refugee athletes and encourages their sporting development by giving them the opportunity to train for and take part in high-level competitions without being penalised by the situation in their country.